awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 You can configure a Lambda function to connect to private subnets in a virtual private cloud \(VPC\) in your AWS account\.
 Use Amazon Virtual Private Cloud \(Amazon VPC\) to create a private network for resources such as databases, cache instances, or internal services\.
 Connect your function to the VPC to access private resources while the function is running\.

-When you connect a function to a VPC, Lambda creates an [elastic network interface](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ElasticNetworkInterfaces.html) for each combination of security group and subnet in your function's VPC configuration\.
+When you connect a function to a VPC, Lambda creates an [elastic network interface](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ElasticNetworkInterfaces.html) for each subnet in your function's VPC configuration\.
 This process can take about a minute\.

 While Lambda creates a network interface, you can't perform additional operations that target the function, such as [creating versions](configuration-versions.md) or updating the function's code\.
 For new functions, you can't invoke the function until its state changes from `Pending` to `Active`\.
 For existing functions, you can still invoke an earlier version while the update is in progress\.
 For more information about function states, see [Monitoring the state of a function with the Lambda API](functions-states.md)\.